mspnp/container-apps-fabrikam-dronedelivery/README.md

 # Container Apps Example Scenario

 This repository guides you during the process of running a set of containers in Azure Container Apps.
 In this example scenario, the Fabrikam Drone Delivery app that were previously running in Azure Kubernetes Services consisting of several general purposes microservices is now being provisioned to a recently created Azure Container App environment.
-This Azure managed service that is optimized for running applications that span many microservices will make containers internet-facing via an HTTPS ingress, and internally accessible thanks to its built-in DNS-based service discovery capobility.
-Addtionally, it will manage their secrets in a secure manner.
+This Azure managed service that is optimized for running applications that span many microservices will make containers internet-facing via an HTTPS ingress, and internally accessible thanks to its built-in DNS-based service discovery capability.
+Additionally, it will manage their secrets in a secure manner.

 ```output
                                                                                     ┌───────────────────┐